 Make sure that you choose a solo 401k plan provider that offers all the benefits that you’re looking for.
 Every plan provider offers a different solo 401k plan package and provides different levels of support.
 If you want a fully managed solo 401k plan, with a Roth account and an integrated investment platform, learn more about the Ocho Solo 401k.

 Note: You can open a solo 401k even if you have an employer and receive a company 401k.
-If you have a side hustle that makes money, you can be eligible for a solo 401k as long as you have no full-time employees.
+If you have a side hustle that makes money, you can be eligible for a solo 401k as long as you have no employees.
 You are allowed to contribute to both a solo 401k and a 401k at work.
 However, keep in mind that your employee contributions towards both accounts must not exceed the employee contribution limit of $20,500 ($27,000 if age 50+) in 2022 and $22,500 ($30,000 if age 50+) in 2023.

 The solo 401k is the only 401k plan you can open without an employer.
 However, you can still open individual retirement accounts, also known as IRAs.